COVID - 19 Updates

 OVERVIEW

-Course Name: CHC52015 Diploma of Community Services
+Course Name: CHC52021 Diploma of Community Services (Case Management and Child, Youth and Family Welfare)

 Recognition Nationally recognised – meets Australian Qualifications Framework standards

-Study mode Face-to-face classes
+Study mode Online and/or face-to-face classes

-Study load 18 months (includes 100 hours of clinical placement)
+Study load 2 years (includes 200 hours of clinical placement)

 Calendar